fengxia41103/myblog/content/workspace/openstack/juju_cloud_bootstrap.md

 # Bootstrap usage

-Before Juju bootstraps an environment, it needs to know [clouds][1].
+Before Juju bootstraps an environment, it needs to know to have basic knowledge of [clouds][1].
 Off the shelf Juju supports the followings:

 1. Azure
 2. Cloudsigma